 For years, the Ethiopian government of Abiy Ahmed has been promoting the building of the Grand Ethiopian Renaissance Dam (GERD) as a nationalist cause.
 The government’s unrealistic rhetoric around the political and economic benefits that GERD may incur to the Ethiopian nation is serving the political interests of the ruling elite.
 On one hand, it justifies the huge spending on the building of the dam, while the Ethiopian people are struggling with a drowning economy.
-On the other hand, it provides Abiy Ahmed with a cover to his atrocities against civilians in Tigray and his failure in managing the border conflict with Sudan.
-In addition, this fanatic nationalist rhetoric is serving the purpose of mobilizing the Ethiopian citizens to vote for Abiy Ahmed and his affiliate politicians, in the current general elections, despite their proven failure in running state affairs and Ethiopia’s deteriorating relations with its neighbors.
+On the other hand, it provides Abiy Ahmed with a cover for his atrocities against civilians in Tigray and his failure to manage the border conflict with Sudan.
+In addition, this fanatic nationalist rhetoric is serving the purpose of mobilizing Ethiopian citizens to vote for Abiy Ahmed and his affiliate politicians, in the current general elections, despite their proven failure in running state affairs and Ethiopia’s deteriorating relations with its neighbors.

 Unfortunately, the diplomatic negotiations over the Nile River conflict between Egypt, Sudan, and Ethiopia, which has been running for over a decade, hit a deadlock in April.
-Egypt is the downstream country, while Ethiopia is geographically located where the river springs, and Sudan geographically stands in the Middle.
-Egypt and Sudan object the building of GERD on the Blue Nile because it affects their share in the water of the river.
+Egypt is the downstream country, Ethiopia is geographically located where the river springs and Sudan geographically stands in the Middle.
+Egypt and Sudan object to the building of GERD on the Blue Nile because it affects their share in the water of the river.
 Government propagandists, in the Ethiopian media, unfairly portray Egypt as an aggressor on Ethiopia’s sovereignty for merely trying to get Ethiopia to sign a binding agreement that protects downstream countries from the potential abuse of GERD by the current or future Ethiopian governments.

 For the international audience, Ethiopia justifies the building of the dam by the need to generate electricity for about 65% of the population.
 For the local audience, the Ethiopian government promotes a strange lie, supported by religious leaders, that the Nile is a gift from God to Ethiopia, and thus Ethiopia is the legitimate solo owner of the Nile.
 In that sense, they claim that Ethiopia can hold the water behind a dam to sell it later to other countries and become rich, the same way Arab Gulf countries profited from selling the oil discovered in their geographic territories.

-After the failure of negotiations in April, Egypt and Sudan started to seriously think about going to war with Ethiopia.
+After the failure of negotiations in April, Egypt, and Sudan started to seriously think about going to war with Ethiopia.
 In March, Egypt signed a military cooperation agreement with Sudan, followed by a joint military exercise at Merwoe military base, in southern Sudan, close to Ethiopian GERD.
 In late May, Egypt and Sudan conducted another military exercise, in southern Sudan, under the title “Nile Protectors” wherein Egypt deployed land forces and advanced aviation equipment to deter Ethiopia from resuming with filling the dam, which was scheduled to take place, in early June.
 Meanwhile, Egypt signed other military cooperation agreements with Uganda, Kenya, and Burundi.

-Amidst the heated political and military tensions, leaders of the Ethiopian Muslim community, have been actively producing fatwas (religious advices) to mobilize the Muslim citizens to support the building of the Grand Ethiopian Renaissance Dam (GERD).
-In March, Sheikh Haji Omar Idris, the Grand Mufti of Ethiopia, made up a fatwa claiming that Ethiopia is the God-assigned owner of the Nile water, and accordingly Egypt has no right to ask for using the water that springs outside of its geographic area.
+Amidst the heated political and military tensions, leaders of the Ethiopian Muslim community, have been actively producing fatwas (religious advice) to mobilize the Muslim citizens to support the building of the Grand Ethiopian Renaissance Dam (GERD).
+In March, Sheikh Haji Omar Idris, the Grand Mufti of Ethiopia, made up a fatwa claiming that Ethiopia is the God-assigned owner of the Nile water, and accordingly, Egypt has no right to ask for using the water that springs outside of its geographic area.

 “The Egyptians say that they are affected by Ethiopia’s use of the Nile water.
 This is not fair and is against the teachings of Islamic Sharia;” advised Sheikh Haji Omar Idris, the Grand Mufti of Ethiopia and the President of the Ethiopian Islamic Affairs Supreme Council.
 “Sharia has proven that the country in which the water springs, must benefit from it, then give what exceeds its needs to its neighbors, if it desires to.”
 During the prayers of Eid Al-Fitr, in May, several Ethiopian youths showed up carrying slogans and banners reading that it is Ethiopia’s Allah-given right to block and sell the water of the Nile.